loft-sh/vcluster-rancher-operator/README.md

 Once the operator is installed:
 * All vClusters deployed in any downstream cluster will cause a corresponding Rancher cluster to be created
 * The vCluster will connect to the corresponding Rancher cluster
-* Any project-member or above will be added as a cluster-owner
+* Any project-member or project-owner will be added as a cluster-owner

 ## Uninstall

 1. Select the local cluster in the Rancher clusters overview page.
 2. In the sidebar, navigate to "Apps" -> "Installed Apps".
-3. Delete the vcluster-rancher-op app
+3. Delete the vcluster-rancher-op app.

-Note that Rancher clusters will not be affected by removing this operator.
+Note that Rancher clusters will not be affected by removing this operator, outside of operations it manages such as RBAC syncing.

 ## Technical Details